Axel Rubbestad: Political stance

 Rubbestad had a conservative outlook and frequently argued in favour of frugality and against public spending.
 He was an opponent of higher education, he believed that married women should not work outside the home, and he did not approve of public funding for secular cultural purposes such as the Royal Swedish Opera.
 He had an isolationist stance during the war, and argued against Sweden's joining the United Nations.
 In 1951, he demanded that the author Vilhelm Moberg should be sentenced to two years in prison, due to a scene in his novel The Emigrants where a prostitute identifies a church warden as one of her former clients.

 Towards the end of his political career he disagreed more and more frequently with the other Farmers' League MPs: he was a vocal opponent of the ordination of women within the Church of Sweden, he argued against the proposed switch to right-hand driving, and he was negative to the Farmers' League being in government together with the Social Democrats between 1951 and 1957.

+His great-grandson, Michael Rubbestad, is a musician, former child actor and followed him as an Member of the Riksdag between 2018 and 2026, representing the Sweden Democrats.